darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 Color input like this defines a color shift applied to the image globally or over the specified luminance range.

 Each hue slider has a color-picker, which may be used to compute the opponent color of the selected region.
-This is useful to revert unwanted color casts (e.g skin redness), since shifting the color to the opponent cast actually neutralizes it.
+This is useful to revert unwanted color casts (e.g. skin redness), since shifting the color to its opponent cast neutralizes it.

 ### global offset

 This is equivalent to the ASC CDL _offset_ and falls back to adding a constant RGB value to all pixels, quite like the _black offset_ in the _exposure_ module.
-This does not use masking.
+This control does not use masking.

 ### shadows lift

-This is conceptually equivalent to the _lift_ from _lift/gamma/gain_, although implemented differently, and falls back to multiplying a constant RGB value to the masked pixels.
-It is applied on the _shadows_ mask.
+This is conceptually equivalent to the _lift_ from _lift/gamma/gain_, although implemented differently, and falls back to multiplying the masked pixels by a constant RGB value.
+It is applied using the _shadows_ mask.

 ### highlights gain

-This is equivalent to the ASC CDL _slope_, and falls back to multiplying a constant RGB value to the masked pixels.
-It is applied on the _highlights_ mask.
+This is equivalent to the ASC CDL _slope_, and falls back to multiplying a the masked pixels by a constant RGB value.
+It is applied using the _highlights_ mask.

 ### global power